zayedmohamed/interesting-stuff/Machine_Learning.md

 - Understanding LSTM Networks [here](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)
 - Deep Learning, NLP, and Representations [here](http://colah.github.io/posts/2014-07-NLP-RNNs-Representations/)

+### Videos
+- Series of videos that explain Deep Learning Simply [DeepLearning.TV] (https://www.youtube.com/channel/UC9OeZkIwhzfv-_Cb7fCikLQ/videos)

-### Tutorial
+### Tutorials
 This tutorial contains interactive explanation of the functionality and structure of Convolutional Neural Network.
 It also demonstrates the Convolunational Neural Network through an interactive workout example.
 - Interactive Explanation of the Basics of Convolutional Neural Network [Part (1)] (https://youtu.be/WXqSNuTiEEg)
 - Demonstration of the Convolunational Neural Network through an interactive workout example [Part (2)] (https://youtu.be/L1F1E5UTSCo)
 - Demonstration of the Convolunational Neural Network through an interactive workout example [Part (3)] (https://youtu.be/L1F1E5UTSCo)
 - For more information and interactive discussions on other important topics you can also visit this [YouTube channel] (https://www.youtube.com/channel/UC95bRAbJdLyXGbMfNemr9lQ)

 ## Conditional Random Fields as Recurrent Neural Networks